Other Federal Programs Affecting the Elderly

 This Department of Veterans Affairs (VA) program provides health care to eligible veterans.
 Determining eligibility for VA benefits can be complex, and care is not always free.
 The VA operates > 160 hospitals, 43 domiciliary facilities, and > 130 nursing homes.
 It also contracts to provide care in community hospitals and nursing homes.
 Several innovative geriatric programs (including geriatric assessment units; Geriatric Research, Education, and Clinical Centers; and hospital-based home health care programs) have been developed within the VA system.

 Enacted in 1965, the OAA has evolved from a program of small grants and research projects into a network of 57 state, territorial, and Indian tribal units on aging; 670 area agencies on aging; and thousands of community agencies.
 The primary purpose of the OAA is to develop, coordinate, and deliver a comprehensive system of services for elderly people at the community level; services include information and referral, outreach, transportation, senior centers, nutritional programs, advocacy, protective services, senior employment, ombudsman programs, and supportive services.
 The OAA also funds research and training.
-People> 60 are eligible regardless of income level.
+People> 60 are eligible for services funded by the OAA regardless of income level.

 Although not usually considered a health program, Social Security provides basic pension payments that the elderly use for health care services.
 The elderly receive 2 types of payments:

 Old Age and Survivors Insurance, which is financed by Social Security trust funds and provides payments to retirees, surviving spouses, or qualified dependents